shaundonmoyer/Final_Project/FracFocus.md

 The same results we yielded earlier as a query in the SSMS application, is now a data table in your global environment in R. The dbGetQuery function allows you to query data directly from your SSMS and allocate the data into R.

-## Creating Functions to summarize the FracFocus data
+## Creating Functions to summarize and manipulate FracFocus data

 ### Purpose report function

-One of the main objectives of this project is to get an understanding of what ingredients the industry is using in thier hydraulic fracturing fluids.
+One of the main objectives of this project is to get an understanding of what ingredients the industry is using in their hydraulic fracturing fluids.
 To do this data from the RegistryUploadPurpose table was used.
 This table lists an ingredients "TradeName" or name used in industry along with the purpose this ingredient serves.
 A function was developed in which a specific purpose can be reported on that includes the 10 most used "TradeNames" associated with that purpose.

 To do this, first the entire RegistryUploadPurpose table was brought into R and formatted as a data table.